joerg-pfruender/joerg-pfruender.github.io/_posts/2020-04-18-docker-compose-gradle.md

 * integration-test: perform all the integration tests
 * post-integration-test: teardown the test fixture

-I like to do testing like this with gradle as well and [Petri Kainulainen explains how to do it&#8599;](https://www.petrikainulainen.net/programming/gradle/getting-started-with-gradle-integration-testing/).
+I like to do testing like this with [gradle&#8599;](https://gradle.org/) as well and [Petri Kainulainen explains how to do it&#8599;](https://www.petrikainulainen.net/programming/gradle/getting-started-with-gradle-integration-testing/).

 ## docker-compose gradle plugin

-And for this scenario, I prefer the [docker-compose gradle plugin&#8599;](https://github.com/avast/gradle-docker-compose-plugin).
+And for this scenario, I prefer [Avast's docker-compose gradle plugin&#8599;](https://github.com/avast/gradle-docker-compose-plugin).

 ### build configuration